Spontaneous rotation of active droplets in two and three dimensions: Discussion

 Our simulations predict that the activity also leads to the formation of nematic order and unidirectional rotation in three dimensions.
 In 3D, a disclination line is formed which loops from the surface into the bulk and back to the surface, and defines the axis of rotation.
 Beyond the point where the disclination loops back, the rotation axis is marked by a skyrmion. \\ In extensile systems, the disclination line has large twist sections, and cross sections with $+1$ defect configurations are less favored.
 As a result, the two arms of the disclination line increase their distance apart and the droplet elongates perpendicular to the disclination line.
 In contractile systems, on the other hand, $+1/2$ defects in disclination line cross-sections are more stable and the disclination line has stable sections with charge $+1$ in the planes perpendicular to the disclination line.
 We showed that activity leads to formation of flows along the disclination line.
 These tend to lengthen the disclination line in contractile systems and shrink it in extensile systems.
 As a result of this, and the different director configurations, extensile droplets tend to form oblate ellipsoids whereas contractile droplets tend to elongate along the rotation axis.

 In 3D, spontaneous persistent rotation has been observed in several biological contexts.
+Small spherical tissues rotate, an effect often termed coherent angular motion in the literature.
+Palamidessi {\it et al.} \cite{palamidessi2019unjamming} observed rotation in cancer spheroids of radius $\sim$ 100 $\mu$m and Brandstatter {\it et al.} \cite{brandstatter2021curvature} in spheroids of similar dimensions consisting of human mammary cells.

+Persistent rotation has also been observed in several experiments on epithelial spheres.
+Epithelial gland morphogenesis, where cylindrical branches transform into spherical alveoli during growth, is a morphogenetic transition that is accompanied by rotation of the emerging alveoli \cite{fernandez2021surface}.
+Epithelial spheres in pancreas-derived organoids also exhibit persistent rotation.
+Similarly to our model, the rotation is caused by spontaneous chiral symmetry breaking \cite{tan2022emergent} suggesting the absence of boundary-imposed topological charge.

-Epithelial gland morphogenesis, where cylindrical branches transform into spherical alveoli during growth, is a morphogenetic transition which is accompanied by rotation of the emerging alveoli \cite{fernandez2021surface}.
-The epithelial cell layer that lines the Drosophila egg chamber \cite{cetera2014epithelial} rotates during development, possibly to align fibril-like structures in the basement membrane surrounding the egg and to promote egg elongation.
-Most similar to the geometry we study here, small spherical tissues rotate, an effect often termed coherent angular motion in the literature.
-Palamidessi {\it et al.\ }\cite{palamidessi2019unjamming} observed rotation in cancer spheroids of radius $\sim$ 100 $\mu$m and Brandstatter {\it et al.\ }\cite{brandstatter2021curvature} in spheroids of similar dimensions consisting of human mammary cells.
+When MDCK cells proliferate in a gel, they first form a spherical cluster, and then a cyst that consists of cells at the boundary of the sphere \cite{barlan2017fat2,hirata2018active}.
+Active K-RAS induces rotation in the cell cluster, and $\beta$-catenin plays an important role in the rotation of the cyst.
+The epithelial cell layer that lines the Drosophila egg chamber also rotates during development \cite{cetera2014epithelial}, possibly to align fibril-like structures in the basement membrane surrounding the egg and to promote egg elongation.
+In Ref. \cite{barlan2017fat2} it is shown that Fat2 and Lar signaling promotes epithelial motility and leads to rotation in the Drosophila follicular epithelium.
+To compare the mechanism of the rotation with our simulations, it would be interesting to study cell elongation and nematic order in the presence and absence of these signals.

 There are still many questions about both the physical description of the rotations, and about possible biological advantages they confer.
-It would be of interest to look experimentally for the changes in shape and hole formation in 2D colonies, predicted here, which are most likely to be observed in highly active cellular systems.
-It would also be interesting to study the nematohydrodynamics of growing active shells in 3D to gain insight into the rotation of epithelial layers that surround a lumen.
+It would be of interest to look experimentally for the changes in shape and hole formation in 2D colonies, predicted here, which are most likely to be observed in highly active cellular systems or active filaments and bacterial suspensions that form an isotropic phase in the absence of activity.
+Our numerical results suggest that it is easier to observe a stable hole if the experiments start with a circular colony (or suspension of active filaments/bacteria) that initially has a hole, as in this regime, the stable hole is accessible over a larger parameter span.
+In 3D experiments with rotating colonies, it would be interesting to measure and compare experimental values of activity, elasticity, and flow aligning parameter with the ones predicted by our model.